 - Hub Grass — This grassy area near the castle hub is a nice place to sit, stretch your legs and relax.
 There's no shade here, so we don't recommend this spot in the heat of the day unless you have a handheld sun umbrella to help shield some of those strong Orlando sun rays.

-- Hall of Presidents — This indoor attraction has a peaceful and air-conditioned lobby.
+- Hall of Presidents — Moreover, this indoor attraction has a peaceful and air-conditioned lobby.
 This a wonderful place to take a sensory break at Disney World.
 Nab a seat on a bench to catch your breath and cool down.
 Stay to watch an audio-animatronic show about the U.S. presidents or take a few minutes to browse the historical artifacts showcased throughout the lobby.
 Maybe it's just in our minds, but we always think the AC in this building is extra cold!

 - The walking path between Storybook Circus and TRON Lightcycle / Run — This path is a quiet walk between these two popular areas of Magic Kingdom.
 It's a great place to take a break and enjoy the shade underneath the bridge leading to TRON.
 The space underneath the bridge also seems to create a little wind tunnel.
 That moving air is always a nice reprieve on those extra muggy Florida days.

 - Casey Jr. Splash 'N' Soak Station — While not necessarily quiet, this interactive water play area, located in Storybook Circus, is a frogtastic spot for the tadpoles to cool off and have fun splashing around while taking a break from waiting in long lines.
-Sometimes it's the brutally hot Florida temps that cause meltdowns for kids of all ages.
+Sometimes it's the hot Florida temps that cause meltdowns for kids of all ages.
 I'm looking at you, mama and papa frogs ... cooling off with a little water can be just what's needed!

 - Journey to Imagination bathroom area — Tucked back away from the crowds, this bathroom area, is a quiet place to use the facilities and take a break.
-Keep a lookout!
-You might happen upon a Pooh Bear sighting.
-He's been known to frolic in the neighboring field trying to catch butterflies.

 - The walking path between Mission: SPACE and Test Track — This path is a spacious walkway with several benches between the two attractions.
 Some of the benches even have umbrellas!
 This walkway is off of the beaten path and offers some seclusion from the theme park crowds.

-- Odyssey Building & Baby Care Center — Here, you'll find an air-conditioned environment to rest and recharge.
+- The Odyssey Building & Baby Care Center — Here, you'll find an air-conditioned environment to rest and recharge.
 During most of the EPCOT Festivals, this building is used to house one of the festival's food kitchens and/or merchandise pop-up shops.
 It can get a bit busy in here, but we think it's worth mentioning because of the large number of tables with chairs available, plus cold AC!
-Just outside the exit toward the Mexico Pavilion is where you'll find the Baby Care Center and First Aid station.
+Meanwhile, just outside the exit toward the Mexico Pavilion is where you'll find the Baby Care Center and First Aid station.

 - Canada Pavillion — In front of the Canada Pavilion, Victoria Gardens and the walkway leading to Canada Far and Wide is accompanied by a waterfall, providing a peaceful atmosphere away from the bustling crowds and noise.
 Although there are no seats or a ton of shade, it still serves as a pleasant retreat.
 Additionally, you can take advantage of the air-conditioned waiting area while waiting to enter the Canada film.